Heavenly Kimes Reveals Mariah Huq Sold ‘Married To Medicine’ Rights

 — Dr. Heavenly (@Dr_Heavenly) February 18, 2017

 Heavenly’s revelation provides some answers regarding Mariah’s position on the show.
-While Mariah was featured as a starring cast member on seasons 1 and 2, she was left out of the opening credits on season 3 and reduced to a “recurring” role.
-Mariah was also left out of the current season 4 opening credits, despite being a big part of the season’s story lines.
+While Mariah was featured as a starring cast member on Seasons 1 and 2, she was left out of the opening credits on Season 3 and reduced to a “recurring” role.
+Mariah was also left out of the current Season 4 opening credits, despite being a big part of the season’s storylines.

 When a viewer expressed confusion over how Mariah was pushed from a starring role on a show that she created, another viewer, in reference to Heavenly’s tweet, explained that Mariah sold the rights to the show.